aerogear/graphback/docs/working.md

 #### [apollo-typescript-starter](https://github.com/aerogear/graphback/tree/master/templates/apollo-starter-ts)
 Production ready typescript implementation of GraphQL server using apollo-express framework.
 Uses knex.js library for database access.

+## Generated source code

+Generated server side code will consist of the template together with additional elements:

+`./model` folder will contain input schema `./resolvers` folder will contain generated and custom GraphQL resolvers for the project.

 ## Databases
 Graphback allows you to configure your database according to your needs.
 Graphback provides support to multiple databases(MySQL, MongoDB etc).
 Currently, we are supporting `PostgreSQL`.

+## GraphQL Modules

+GraphQL modules provide way to extract common functionalities and decorate existing templates and generated source code.
+For example authentication module will introduce new set of directives that can be used directly in the schema to authorize specific users and roles.
+Modules integration is currently in progress.

 ## Commands
 ### Init